ideal-lab5/murmur/docs/murmur/docs/quick_start/browser.md

 ## Authenticate (get a seed)

-The `authenticate` function enhances a user's password with greater entropy and returns a sufficient seed to create or execute a murmur wallet as a secure session cookie.
+The `authenticate` function enhances a user's password with greater entropy and returns a sufficient seed to create or execute a Murmur wallet as a secure session cookie.

 ``` js
 await murmur.authenticate(username, password)